dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 The work lige balance has a strict trade-off, if I am happy at home, I come into the office with tremendous energy and if I am happy at work, I come home with tremendous energy.
 And so, it actually is a circle, it is not a balance.
 And I think that is worth everybody paying attention to.
 This work life harmony is what I try to teach young employees and senior executives at Amazon.

-For 21 years whenever we have an all-hands meeting at Amazon I say, "Look, when stock is up 30% in month, don't feel 30% smarter.
+<span class='red'>For 21 years whenever we have an all-hands meeting at Amazon I say, "Look, when stock is up 30% in month, don't feel 30% smarter.
 Because when stock is down 30% in a month, it's not going to feel so good to be 30% dumber".
-I Never spent any time thinking about daily stock price.
+I never spent any time thinking about daily stock price.</span>

 Quotes